 A lesser-known benefit of the Velocity Frequent Flyer program is the ability to earn Velocity Points by recycling eligible cans and bottles.
 This is possible through Velocity’s partnership with Envirobank, a company specialising in recycling technologies.

-And until 30 November 2018, all Crunch Credit transfers to Velocity will receive 15% bonus Velocity points under Velocity’s 15% transfer bonus promotion.
+And until 1 December 2019, all Crunch Credit transfers to Velocity will receive 15% bonus.

 How does it work?